 Live chat is a completely different story – with it allowing service desk analysts to handle multiple customers simultaneously.
 Be warned though, that while people will wait for 11 minutes on hold before they hang up, their expectations are significantly higher for live chat as the average wait time is just 45 seconds.

 This means expanding your team in order to meet your customers’ needs, which can be expensive.
 Instead, implementing chatbots is a cost-effective solution – because these smart algorithms can handle several customers at the same time thus reducing the wait time and allowing support staff to focus on fixing issues.
+It’s a key way to address service desk challenges.

 3. Wasting Time on Recurring Issues

 Without a tool for collecting, recording, and analyzing support data, companies can easily fall into the trap of solving the same issues all over again.
 In other words, if the IT service desk doesn’t keep track of the most common issues, they’ll end up wasting their time trying to identify and fix the issues that they’ve already worked on.
 In ITIL terms, this is the difference between incident management and problem management, where the latter aims to remove repeating issues completely.
+This is one of the key service desk challenges.

 4. Lack of Useful Self-Service Tools